eastoid/fileToVideo/README.md

 Goofware jvm program saves files in video format with v40 qr codes 🤓

-need to put ffmpeg binary in .mogware !!
+need to put ffmpeg binary in .mogware !! actually thats pointless becasue this version does not work at all